 What is a bookie?

-The term “bookmaker” is traditionally accurate as there is a certain level of bookkeeping involved.
-In the past, you had to be strong with numbers to ensure you keep an accurate and fair book, and that is still true to some degree.
+The term “bookmaker” is aptly descriptive, as it traditionally involves a degree of meticulous record-keeping.
+In the past, proficiency with numbers was indispensable to maintain an accurate and equitable book, a principle that still holds true to some extent.